Kenneth R. Leibler

 Kenneth R. Leibler (born 1949) is an American business executive who was a founding partner of the Boston Options Exchange.
-He was previously Chairman and Chief Executive Officer of the Boston Stock Exchange, President and Chief Executive Officer of Liberty Financial Companies and President of the American Stock Exchange.
+He was previously chairman and chief executive officer of the Boston Stock Exchange, President and chief executive officer of Liberty Financial Companies and President of the American Stock Exchange.
 At 36 years old, he was the youngest president in American Stock Exchange history and believed to be the youngest president of any major stock exchange.

 Prior to joining the American Stock Exchange in 1975, he founded the retail options division at Lehman Brothers and served as a director of their retail options business.
-He serves as Chairman of the Board of Trustees of Putnam Mutual Funds and on the board of Eversource Energy.
-He also served as Vice Chairman of the Beth Israel Deaconess Hospital in Boston, and as Director of ISO New England, Ruder Finn, and the Investment Company Institute in Washington, DC.
+He served on the Board of Trustees of Putnam Mutual Funds from 2006-2024, as Vice Chair from 2016-2018 and Chair from 2018-2024.
+During his time as Chair, he led the board's oversight of the acquisition of Putnam Funds by Franklin Templeton.
+This transaction marked the largest fund-industry acquisition of 2023.
+He also served on the board of Eversource Energy as Vice Chairman of the Beth Israel Deaconess Hospital in Boston and as Director of ISO New England, Ruder Finn, and the Investment Company Institute in Washington, DC.